-The danger for athletes is that all of this wonderful food from around the world will be a temptation for them to vary from their routines.
+There is also a danger for athletes that all of this wonderful food from around the world will be a temptation for them to vary from their routines.
 The selection of food would be mind boggling, especially for athletes with limited food choices back home.
 It is a great opportunity for them to experience food from other cultures, but they need to wait until after their events before over indulging.

 At the first athlete village in Paris 1924, the competitors were offered three meals a day.
 Dinner included soup, a main meat course and desert, with wine or beer provided at lunch and dinner.